harkawataryan/Volumetric-Cloud-Renderer/README.md

 single-scattering with Henyey–Greenstein phase (anisotropic), temporal reprojection/accumulation, and a basic distance-based LOD for step size.
 Weather parameters drive coverage, density, wind and height.

-> Intentionally a touch janky (but solid).
-No external assets required.

 ## Requirements
 - Windows 10/11